-FIG. 15.1: ORCA mesh conception.
+FIGURE 16.1: ORCA mesh conception.
 The departure from an isotropic Mercator grid start poleward of 20°N. The two "north pole" are the foci of a series of embedded ellipses (blue curves) which are determined analytically and form the i-lines of the ORCA mesh (pseudo latitudes).
-Then, following Madec and Imbard [1996], the normal to the series of ellipses (red curves) is computed which provide the j-lines of the mesh (pseudo longitudes).
+Then, following ?, the normal to the series of ellipses (red curves) is computed which provide the j-lines of the mesh (pseudo longitudes).

-15.3.2 ORCA pre-defined resolution
+16.3.2 ORCA pre-defined resolution

 The NEMO system is provided with five built-in ORCA configurations which differ in the horizontal resolution.
 The value of the resolution is given by the resolution at the Equator expressed in degrees.
 Each of configuration is set through the namcfg namelist, which sets the grid size and configuration name parameters (Tab.
-15.1).
+16.1).

-The ORCA_R2 configuration has the following specificity : starting from a 2° ORCA mesh, local mesh refinements were applied to the Mediterranean, Red, Black and Caspian Seas, so that the resolution is $1^{\circ\circ}$ there.
-A local transformation
+The ORCA\R2 configuration has the following specificity : starting from a 2° ORCA mesh, local mesh refinements were applied to the Mediterranean, Red, Black and Caspian Seas, so that the resolution is 1°° there.
+A local transformation were also applied with in the Tropics in order to refine the meridional resolution

-FIG. 15.2: Top : Horizontal scale factors (e_1, e_2) and Bottom : ratio of anisotropy (e_1/e_2) for ORCA 0.5° mesh.
+FIGURE 16.2: Top: Horizontal scale factors $(e_1, e_2)$ and Bottom: ratio of anisotropy $(e_1/e_2)$ for ORCA 0.5° mesh.
 South of 20°N a Mercator grid is used $(e_1 = e_2)$ so that the anisotropy ratio is 1.
 Poleward of 20°N, the two "north pole" introduce a weak anisotropy over the ocean areas (< 1.2) except in vicinity of Victoria Island (Canadian Arctic Archipelago).

 Horizontal Grid jp_cfg jpiglo jpjglo

 - ð 4 92 76

 2° 2 182 149

 ĩ° 1 362 292

-$ ilde{0}.5^{\circ}$ 05 722 511
+$ ilde{0.5}^{\circ}$ 05 722 511

 $\tilde{0}.25^{\circ}$ 025 1442 1021

-TAB.
-15.1: Set of predefined parameters for ORCA family configurations.
-In all cases, the name of the configuration is set to "orca" (i.e. $cp_cfg = orca$).
+TABLE 16.1: Set of predefined parameters for ORCA family configurations.
+In all cases, the name of the configuration is set to "orca" (i.e. $cp\cfg = orca$ ).